romanowski/blog/kleisli.md

 }
 ```

-I once again apologize for overusing symbolic operators eg. `☆` to construct Kleisli functions (it used to be like this in Scalaz and I really like the symbol).
+Once again I wish to apologize for overusing symbolic operators eg. `☆` to construct Kleisli functions (it used to be like this in Scalaz and I really like the symbol).
-To get back an ordinary function from `Kleisli` without much hassle I added an implicit conversion from `Kleisli` to function type.
+To get back an ordinary function from `Kleisli` without much hassle I have added an implicit conversion from `Kleisli` to function type.
 The most important building block of Kleisli composition is this piece of code
 ```☆((a: A) => this(a) >>= k.run)```.
 It gives a recipe of monadic composition: get a monad instance and use this monad's `bind` with a function that takes value out of monad and produces new monad. `Monad` takes care of plumbing.
 If you look closer that's exactly what we missed when we tried to use `Either` with arrows - now instead of implementing it by hand and cluttering our code we extracted this boilerplate into monads and arrows.
 What is left to be done is to implement `Arrow` made with `Kleisli`s.
 That's easy enough: